atrosekta/rep/README.md

 ###### But in more detail :

-you 'll need a c++ compiler like `g++`, and optionally but preferably `make`. you can change the target path for the executable at the second line of the file *makefile* but i recommand leaving it as it is.
+you 'll need a c++ compiler like `g++`, and optionally but preferably `make`. if you will use `make` you can change the target path for the executable at the second line of the file *makefile* but i recommand leaving it as it is.

 1. download the repo and go into the folder, manually or with
    `git clone https://github.com/atrosekta/rep.git` and `cd rep`

 2. then ensure that you dont have any command already called *rep* as this would overwrite it (just run `rep` in your terminal and look for something like *command not found* )

-3. if no *rep* command already exist you can run `make symlink` (or `make install` if you want to delete this folder afterward) then go to step 5
+3. if no *rep* command already exist you can run `make symlink` (or `make install` if you want to delete this folder afterward), then go to step 5

 4. otherwise you 'll need to do change the name in the file *makefile* at the first line : just replace *rep* by a name you want that doesnt already exist, manually or with `sed -i '1s/rep/repname/g' makefile` ( with the name you choosed instead of *repname* ) then go to step 3, but if you dont want to use `make` you'll need to do manually what what *make install* do :